 If you do have a loan, check your contract to see what your options are.
 You might be able to find a buyer who goes through a separate car loan application process, then effectively pays off your car balance with their new loan.

-There are also several websites available for people trying to get rid of their car leases.
-Someone might want to take over your car’s lease payments in order to avoid a down payment on their own lease, or to try a car out for a shorter time period.
+There are also several websites available for people trying to get out of a car lease.
+Someone might want to take over your car’s lease payments in order to avoid a down payment on their own lease.
+Or they may want to try a car out for a shorter time period.

 There are certain strings attached so you’ll need to research each individual site to find out what you’re most comfortable with.